-Running the transcriptome assembly in SegMan NGen:
+Part A: Setting up the transcriptome assembly in SeqMan NGen

-In this part of the tutorial, you will use SeqMan NGen to de novo assemble and annotate the RNA-Seq data.
+In part A of the tutorial, you will use SeqMan NGen to de novo assemble and annotate the RNA-Seq data.

 - Download T5_RNA-Seq_DeNovo_Transcriptome.zip (147 MB) and extract it to any convenient location (i.e., your desktop).
-The tutorial data consist of the paired-end reads Yeast_RNASeq_1Mreads_1.fastq and Yeast_RNASeq_1Mreads_2.fastq. - Launch SeqMan Ultra and choose New Assembly on the left.
-On the right, click on the Transcriptomics workflow named De novo transcriptome assembly and annotation.
-This causes SeqMan NGen to open at the Workflow screen. - 3.
-Choose the De Novo Assembly workflow named De novo transcriptome. - 4.
+The tutorial data consist of the paired-end reads Yeast_RNASeq_1Mreads_1.fastq and Yeast_RNASeq_1Mreads_2.fastq. - 2.
+Launch SeqMan NGen and choose RNA-Seq/Transcriptomics on the left.
+On the right, click on De novo transcriptome. - 3.
 In the Set Contaminant screen, take the opportunity to verify that you are logged in by looking at the key icon in the bottom left corner.
 If there is a green check mark, click Next.
 If there is a yellow triangle, click the icon and enter the same login credentials you use for the DNASTAR website.
-Once you return to the Set Contaminant screen, click Next. - 5.
+Once you return to the Set Contaminant screen, click Next. - 4.
 In the Input Sequences screen, press Add and add the Yeast_RNASeq_1Mreads_1.fastq and Yeast_RNASeq_1Mreads_2.fastq files.
-Click Next. - In the Transcript Annotation Database screen, click the Download Database button.
-Choose RefSeq Fungi and press Select.
-Then click Next.
+Click Next. - 5.
+In the Transcript Annotation Database screen: - a.
+Check the box next to Use database to annotate transcripts.
+This step is very important!